 Moving to Los Angeles?

 If you’ve started your research, you’ve probably discovered that Los Angeles is like a small country — figuring out where in this huge city to start apartment or house hunting can be daunting.
-Los Angeles county includes 88 cities, and over 400 neighborhoods!
+Los Angeles County includes 88 cities, and over 400 neighborhoods!
 But if you’re wondering where to live in L.A., you’ve come to the right place.
-In this guide, we’ll work through some of the best L.A. neighborhoods so you can become a happy Angeleno.
+In this guide, we’ll take a close look at some of the best Los Angeles neighborhoods so you can find your perfect place to put down roots as a new Angeleno.

-If you’re moving to L.A. from out of town and wondering how to find the best place to live, you should know that the best neighborhoods are honestly defined by your own tastes!
-Everyone wants something different out of their hood, so as you get started, consider why you’re moving to Los Angeles.
-Are you hoping to live by the beach, or have easy access to hiking trails?
-Do you want a big-city feel, or would you be happier with tree-lined streets and the convenience of strip malls?
-(You’d be surprised by the creative cuisine and character you can find in L.A. strip mall restaurants by the way.)
+First things first, it’s important to keep in mind that the best neighborhoods in Los Angeles are honestly determined by your own tastes!
+Everyone wants something different out of their community, so as you start your search, consider why you’re moving to Los Angeles.
+Are you hoping to live by the beach, or do you want a short commute to work?
+Are you hoping to bump into celebrities in your day-to-day, or would you prefer easy access to hiking trails?
+Do you want a big-city feel, or would you be happier with tree-lined streets and the convenience of nearby strip malls?
+(You’d be surprised by the creative cuisine and character you can find in L.A. strip mall restaurants, by the way.)

 - Transportation: With two major arteries (101 and 5) close by, you have decent access to the rest of the city.